 Anne M. Krayer Walsh, 90, of the East Mountain section of Scranton, died Sunday, June 23, at home surrounded by her family after a long illness.
 She was the widow of Donald J. Walsh, official court stenographer for Lackawanna County, who died on Sept.
 2, 2013.

-To send flowers in memory of Anne Mary Walsh, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Anne Mary Walsh, please visit our Heartfelt Sympathies Store.

 Born in Scranton, she was the daughter of the late Frank and Winifred Taylor Krayer.
 She graduated from Scranton Technical High School in 1948.
 During high school, she was a majorette along with her identical twin sister, Mary.
 In the 1940s, the twins worked as models and appeared in a number of television commercials.
 A highlight of their modeling career was when they participated as guest celebrities at ceremonies marking the formal dedication of the Wilkes-Barre/Scranton Airport in 1947.
 She and Mary were married in a double wedding ceremony on Aug.
 16, 1952, and she worked as a dental hygienist for many years.
 In the 1980s, she began taking painting and drawing classes at Marywood University and the University of Scranton and went on to enjoy a prolific career as an artist.
 Many of her paintings were inspired by such artists as Grandma Moses, Leonardo da Vinci and Vincent Van Gogh, and she often participated in group exhibitions around town.
 Known as “Annie” by her close friends and family, she enjoyed traveling around the world with her husband Don, sister Dolly, and friend Tony.
 Of all the places they visited, her favorite was Lake Geneva, Switzerland.
 She also enjoyed knitting and crocheting as well as cooking and entertaining family and friends.
 In addition to her talent as an artist, she will be remembered by all for her kind, pleasant and welcoming demeanor, her delicious cooking, and the ability to always make everyone around her smile and laugh.
 She recently celebrated her 90th birthday at home with her family and close friends.